 Activity Evidence that supports this approach Challenge number(s) addressed Careers guidance Year 10 and 11 PP students have had an interview with a careers specialist to guide them on next steps after GCSE.
-Years 10 and 11 have both attended the Future Expo and Leicester UK University & Apprenticeship Search careers events, creating links with local colleges and Universities and developing aspiration in students.
+KS4 students have attended further and higher education events, creating links with local colleges and Universities and developing aspiration in students.
 Follow up reflection held with all students in these year groups and support with applications for Next Steps provided.
 2, 3 School counsellors Students have access to school counselling service (Active Listening Therapies), as deemed necessary by pastoral lead, to support with mental health and wellbeing.
-Two members of staff from this organisation do one day per week each at the school, seeing 6 students per day.
+Counsellors come in for three days a week to see students.
 The sessions last for a half term, or 6-week block.
 Since the global pandemic, the mental health and wellbeing of young people, especially those from disadvantaged backgrounds, has been affected and this strategy aims to help students overcome this barrier.
 3, 4, 5 Review of the school attendance policy, detailing a stepped approach to improving attendance.
-Increase attendance rate for disadvantaged students to the school target of 95% so that it is in line with non-disadvantaged students.
-Reduce number of disadvantaged students who are persistent absentees (i.e. less than 90% attendance) so this is 5

-Duke of Edinburgh Scheme better than non-disadvantaged students nationally.
+Increase attendance rate for all students to attend school every day so that it is in line with non-disadvantaged students.
+Reduce number of disadvantaged students who are persistent absentees (i.e. less than 90% attendance) so this is better than non-disadvantaged students nationally.
 The appointment of a designated Attendance Officer.
-Further reviewed in September 2023, with SLT support from the AHT.
-Clear Graduated Response to nonattendance mapped out to support disadvantaged students.
-KS4 PP students fully funded to take part in Duke of Edinburgh scheme, developing team working and interpersonal skills and developing character in line with school ethos.
-Disadvantaged students provided with an opportunity that they may not been able to accent the scheme of the sc 2, 3, 4, 5 Uniform and equipment provision have been able to experience otherwise.
-This will also be trialled with a similar programme in KS3.
-Families of PP students supported through the purchase of any 2, 4, 5 school equipment and uniform that is required to ensure students do not miss out on any opportunities within school.
+Further reviewed in October 2024, with SLT support from the AHT.
+5

+Clear Graduated Response to non-attendance mapped out to support disadvantaged students.
+Duke of Edinburgh Scheme KS4 PP students fully funded to take part in Duke of Edinburgh scheme, developing team working and interpersonal skills and developing character in line with school ethos.
+Disadvantaged students provided with an opportunity that they may not have been able to experience otherwise.
+This will also be trialled with a similar programme in KS3, through The Suthers Award.
+2, 3, 4, 5 Uniform and equipment provision Families of PP students supported through the purchase of any school equipment and uniform that is required to ensure students do not miss out on any opportunities within school.
 This ensures equality of access for all students.
-Enrichment • Students have the choice of a range of activities that they may not get the chance to partake in outside of school.
+2, 4, 5 Enrichment Students have the choice of a range of activities that they may not get the chance to partake in outside of school.
 Students take part with students across different year groups, helping to develop their interpersonal skills.
-2, 4, 5 Access to school trips • PP students funded for any school trip that takes place to include sporting activities, giving them enriched opportunities that they otherwise may not experience and increasing aspiration and self-esteem for students.
-2, 4, 5 Think for the Future and Premier League Inspire Interventions Organisations that deliver structured Behaviour and Resilience Mentoring Provision which is proven to have a positive measurable impact on engagement in learning'.
+2, 4, 5 Access to school trips PP students funded for any school trip that takes place to include sporting activities, giving them enriched opportunities that they otherwise may not experience and increasing aspiration and self- esteem for students.
+2, 4, 5 Premier League Inspire Interventions Organisations that deliver structured Behaviour and Resilience Mentoring Provision which is proven to have a positive measurable impact on engagement in learning'.
 Reduces disruption to learning.
 Increases students' outcomes.
-3, 4, 5
+Builds emotional resilience and character in students.
+Prevents and reduces suspensions.
+3, 4, 5 risk of suspensions.